handsontable/handsontable/docs/next/guides/columns/column-hiding.md

   hiddenColumns: {
     columns: [3, 5, 9],
     indicators: true
-  },
-  licenseKey: 'non-commercial-and-evaluation'
+  }
 });
 ```
 :::

 ### Step 4: Set up copy and paste behavior

-By default, hidden columns are included when the end user copies and pastes data.
+By default, hidden columns are included in copying and pasting.

 To exclude hidden columns from copying and pasting, in the `hiddenColumns` object, set the `copyPasteEnable` property to `false`: